Compiling a Contract

 In this section, we will compile the rust written contract into a wasm binary executable.
 Before heading on to it, please ensure that the dev environment is setup and it's either configured with Node.js REPL or the wasmd Go CLI before you proceed.

-Let's clone the repository in which we keep cw-contracts and compile the existing code for a simple nameservice contract that mimics a name service marketplace.
+Let's clone the repository in which we keep and compile the existing code for a simple nameservice contract that mimics a name service marketplace.

 First, clone the repo and try to build the wasm bundle: